percona/pmm/docs/details/personal_data_handling.md

-# Data handling in PMM - FAQ
+# Data handling in PMM

 The following questions are being answered related to personal and confidential data handling in PMM: